ombhandankar/no-ffmpeg/README.md

 - 🎨 Color adjustment and speed modification
 - 🔌 Pluggable executor system
 - 🧪 Comprehensive test coverage
+- 📦 Bundled ffmpeg binary - no need to install ffmpeg separately!

 ## Installation

 ```bash
 npm install no-ffmpeg
 ```

+No need to install FFmpeg separately!
+The package includes an FFmpeg binary that works on Windows, Mac OS X, and Linux.

 ## Basic Usage